BenoitHanotte/introversion-jmx/README.md

-# Introversion-jmx
+# Introversion jmx agent

-Introversion-jmx is a simple java agent that allows to attache and start a JMX server to an hotpot JVM using a random port between 1001 and 9999.
+Introversion-jmx is a simple __java agent__ that allows to attache and start a JMX server to a JVM using a random port between 1001 and 9999.

 This simple agent was developed in order to profile distributed applications where multiple JVMs may be started on a given node, in which case it is